saltstack/salt/doc/ref/states/requisites.rst

 .. versionadded:: Helium

-The ``onchanges`` requisite makes a state only apply if the required states generate changes.
+The ``onchanges`` requisite makes a state only apply if the required states generate changes, and if the watched state's "result" is ``True``.
 This can be a useful way to execute a post hook after changing aspects of a system.

 use
 ---